New phone models arrive monthly. Most phone product lines get an annual refresh.

 Top Android phone makers like Samsung, Huawei and Nokia have a few product lines.
 Each line gets its own annual update.
 The phone makers tend to stagger their launches.

-Goodbye two year refresh cycle
+Goodbye two year phone refresh cycle

 Phone makers expect you to hang on to a device for at least two years even if they refresh their model lines every year.

 New Zealand’s Inland Revenue Department depreciates phones at 67 percent a year.
 That implies a life expectancy of under two years.
+Depreciation rates are similar in other countries.

-We’re holding on for longer
+We’re holding on to phones for longer

 Most of us now hold onto phones for longer than two years.
 No-one forces us to operate on a fixed timetable.

 There’s still a difference between Apple and Android phones.
 Android phone users tend to keep their phones for less time than iPhone users.
 Apple’s sales figures reflect this. iPhone revenues peaked two years ago.
-Apple is now focusing on selling services to its customers to make up the shortfall.
+Apple is now focusing on selling services to its customers to make up the revenue shortfall.

 Five years ago Benedict Evans reported Android users keep phones for under two years.
 Back then, Apple iPhones stayed in use for more than two years.
 There are interesting theories about this in the comments on Evans’ post.
 This also explains why second-hand iPhones hold their value better than Android phones.